Becoming a homeowner in Luxembourg: what you should know before taking the leap

 A view shared by Jean-Francois Zimmer, a real estate agent in Luxembourg: "It has created considerable real estate pressure that has caused prices to double in the span of a few years".

-According to the Observatoire de l'Habitat, between 2016 and 2017, the purchase price of old apartments rose by 4.7%.
-Over the same period, the pricing for new housing increased by 6.1%.
 This inflation did not dampen overall buyer enthusiasm.
-The number of transactions registered surged by 12% for purchases of existing flats.
+The number of transactions registered even surged by almost 8% for purchases of existing and 20% of new flats.

-The Observatoire estimates that in the Canton of Luxembourg, the average purchase price of a house is 968,918 euros.
-That's twice as much as in the north of the country.
+The Observatoire estimates that in the Canton of Luxembourg, the average purchase price of a house is around 1,594,711 euros.
+That’s twice as much as in the north of the country.